Certified Volunteer Training: TreeKeeper

 When is the next TreeKeeper Training Class?
 Classes meet in person or online on Saturdays from 9 am to noon from late July through September (there is no class during Labor Day weekend).
 Check our Calendar to register for the next class.
 Find the upcoming TreeKeeper class registration in July events; if no event is found, registration is not yet open or is closed until the next year.

 Is there is fee?
 Yes.
-However we offer a limited number of scholarships each year.
+However we offer a limited number of scholarships each year for residents of the City of Atlanta.
 Please contact firstname.lastname@example.org if you wish to inquire about receiving a scholarship.

 Where are the classes?
-We meet at our offices at 225 Chester Avenue in the Reynoldstown neighborhood of Atlanta.
-For public safety, currently our classes are a blend of online and in-person sessions depending upon the topic or demonstration.
+We meet at our offices at 825 Warner Street SW in the Oakland City neighborhood of Atlanta.
+Our classes are a blend of online and in-person sessions depending upon the topic or demonstration.
 All offsite locations are nearby our offices or otherwise specified ahead of time.

 Have more questions?
 Please email email@example.com